-Rogen: I’d say as long as we’re in a climate where people's lives are being very negatively affected by convictions related to cannabis, it seems ridiculous that those who convicted them should be allowed to benefit.
+Rogen: I’d say as long as we’re in a climate where people, their lives are being very negatively affected from convictions related to cannabis it seems ridiculous that those who convicted them should be allowed to benefit.

 Goldberg: But I guess it’s kind of a case-by-case basis.
 If those people are doing what they should be and helping people who were wronged and using their knowledge to better it, then perhaps.

 One of the stories I’ve been looking at is what’s happening at the border.
 Canadians who’ve admitted that they’ve smoked weed ever in their lives can be banned from the U.S. for life.
 Same goes if you’re living in the States but you’re not a U.S. citizen, you can potentially be deported.
 What do you guys make of that?

 Rogen: Again it is absolutely ridiculous and shows the odd climate you’re creating when something is federally illegal but legal on a state-to-state basis.
 And it’s one of the reasons that we’re so supportive of trying to set these laws back on the right path and why expungement to us specifically is very important.